-Hello, this week we’re going to be talking about hobbies outside of books!
-This week’s Top Ten Tuesday prompt gives us the opportunity to tell you, readers, a little bit more about us!
+Hello!
+This week we’re going to be talking about hobbies outside of books!
+This week’s Top Ten Tuesday prompt allows us to tell you, readers, a little bit more about us!

 Once upon a time, I was a collector of hobbies.
 I used to change hobbies with startling frequency, only to later return to what I had abandoned.
 I wish I could say that I grew out of such practices, but unfortunately I simply ran out of money and space.